Vietnam’s International Financial Centre officially comes into being

 He also called on partners, together with domestic and international businesses and investors, to continue cooperating with and supporting Vietnam during the IFC development process.

-The PM demanded reforming the management mindset with an enabling and service-oriented approach while aligning socio-economic infrastructure and ecosystem with international standards so that experts and investors can feel secure when living and working in Vietnam.
+The PM demanded reforming the management mindset with a facilitation and service-oriented approach while aligning socio-economic infrastructure and ecosystem with international standards so that experts and investors can feel secure when living and working in Vietnam.

 To ensure balance between financial freedom and system safety, as well as between investment efficiency and risk control, he requested the supervisory body to work independently and transparently in accordance with international commitments to money laundering prevention, and facilitate the flows of clean capital with high technology and modern governance expertise into Vietnam.